dosbox-staging/dosbox-staging/website/docs/getting-started/beneath-a-steel-sky.md

 dosbox --working-dir "~/Documents/DOS Games/Prince of Persia"
 ```

-Then create an icon on your desktop that launches this script, or start it
+Then, create an icon on your desktop that launches this script, or start it
 however you like.

 ## Mounting a CD-ROM image

 We will set up the liberated "talkie" CD-ROM version of the game that
 has full voice-acting.
-You know the drill; create a new `Beneath a Steel Sky`
+You know the drill: create a new `Beneath a Steel Sky`
-subfolder inside your `DOS Games` folder, and then the usual `drives/c`
+subfolder inside your `DOS Games` folder and then the usual `drives/c`
 subfolder within it.
 Download the [ISO CD-ROM
 image](https://archive.org/download/Beneath_a_Steel_Sky_1995_Virgin/Beneath%20a%20Steel%20Sky%20%281995%29%28Virgin%29.iso)
 from the [Beneath a Steel